ehabhosam/fluiva/docs/nest-api.md

 2. Handle errors gracefully by checking status codes
 3. When moving or reordering items, ensure IDs are valid and belong to the authenticated user
 4. For plan generation, ensure all required fields are provided
-5. All time values for todos are in minutes

 ## User API